Strictly Constrained Generative Modeling via Split Augmented Langevin Sampling: Related work

 \section{Related work}

-Early work on constrained sampling adapted methods from classical optimization to Langevin dynamics, such as Projected Langevin Monte Carlo~\cite{bubeck2015finite,durmus2019analysis}, proximal Monte Carlo~\cite{salim2019stochastic, salim2020primal, brosse2017sampling, durmus2018efficient}, Mirrored Langevin~\cite{hsieh2018mirrored, ahn2021efficient, sharrock2023learning}, and penalized Langevin~\citealp{gurbuzbalaban2024penalized}.
-Some of these approaches have been extended to diffusion models~\cite{fishman2023diffusion,christopher2024constrained}.
-While there methods benefit convergence guarantees in the convex case where imposing constraints does not impair exploration, they are less practical in non-convex settings, such as those encountered in our applications to physical systems.
-The variational formulation of Langevin Monte Carlo is leveraged by~\citet{salim2020primal} and~\citet{chamon2024constrained}, where constraints are imposed only on average.
+\paragraph{Constrained diffusion} Early approaches adapted optimization methods to Langevin dynamics, including Projected Langevin Monte Carlo~\citep{bubeck2015finite}, proximal Monte Carlo~\citep{salim2019stochastic}, Mirrored Langevin~\citep{hsieh2018mirrored}, and penalized Langevin~\citep{gurbuzbalaban2024penalized}.
+Extensions to diffusion models have also been explored~\citep{fishman2023diffusion, liu2023mirror, christopher2024constrained}.
+These methods offer convergence guarantees in convex settings, where constraints do not hinder exploration, but are less effective in non-convex physical problems. \citet{carvalho2023motion}, \citet{huang2024diffusionpde} and \citet{meunier2025learning} impose soft constraint penalties in the diffusion process.
+Crucially, these methods rely on a differentiable constraint penalty function.
+Therefore, the sampling objective is inherently different from~\eqref{problem:projection_conditional}, as the almost-sure constraint defines a non-smooth potential.
+Our approach tackles this non-smoothness using a proximal operator and projections, thereby ensuring strict constraint satisfaction, rather gradient steps on a smooth approached loss.
+The variational formulation of Langevin sampling has been used by~\citet{chamon2024constrained} to enforce constraints on average.

-Sampling methods using variable splitting have recently been proposed for another type of problem: Bayesian posterior sampling \cite{8625467} and, more recently, in plug-and-play generative solvers for inverse problems \cite{bouman2023generative,wu2024principled,martin2024pnp}.
+\paragraph{Variable splitting} Variable splitting, inspired by ADMM, has been applied to Bayesian posterior sampling~\citep{8625467}, especially with plug-and-play samplers for inverse problems~\citep{bouman2023generative,coeurdoux2024plug,wu2024principled,martin2024pnp}, and guided diffusion~\citep{zhang2025decoupling}.
+These works apply variable splitting to a smooth maximum a posteriori optimization problem, with differentiable potentials.
+Crucially, our framework enforces exact constraint satisfaction through non-smooth constraint potential, without requiring a differentiable constraint model.
+Moreover, we formalize sampling as an optimization problem in density space, which is key to obtain our probabilistic sampling guarantees.
+Our algorithm also extends to latent diffusion, enabling computational savings.

-Physical constraints have been enforced on black-box deterministic neural networks~\cite{negiar2023learning, hansen2023learning}.
-In another line of work,~\citet{chenggradient} introduce a sampling algorithm that integrates a projection onto the feasibility set within a flow-matching framework, which is connected to but different from Langevin dynamics. \citet{meunier2025learning} propose to impose soft constraints into diffusion models for physically plausible ocean modeling.
+\paragraph{Physically constrained neural networks} Physical constraints have also been imposed on deterministic neural networks~\citep{negiar2023learning,hansen2023learning}.
+In related sampling approaches,~\citet{chenggradient} and \citet{utkarsh2025physics} integrate projection into flow-matching.
+Our approach differs in targeting strict satisfaction in a diffusion framework.